homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 When enabled, changes in the Home app will not be sent to Comfort Cloud.
 Useful for testing your installation without constantly switching the state of your AC.

 * `logsLevel` (integer):
 Logs level.
-0 - only errors and important info, 1 - standard,2 - all (including debug).
+0 - only errors and important info, 1 - standard, 2 - all (including debug).

 ## Inividual for each device